-Participation in class discussions is instrumental to one of the learning objectives of the course (see Learning Objective #5 above).
-Also, the active participation format provides incentives for you to be prepared for each and every class.
+Participation in class discussions is instrumental to several of the learning objectives of the course.
+Also, the active participation format provides incentives for students to be prepared for each and every class.
 Steady work over the length of the semester will prove very important to your learning and eventual degree of success in the course.
 Correspondingly, participation is an important component of your overall course grade.

 Participation points are awarded each session.
-I will jot down participation during the class session itself, with the help of a seating chart.
-I will also review my record right after each class, while memory is still fresh, and make any necessary corrections.
+(There are 2 sessions in each class).
+I will jot down participation during the session itself, with the help of a seating chart.
+I will also review my record right after each session, while memory is still fresh, and make any necessary corrections.
 I am counting on your help as well to make sure that I keep an accurate record.
-You are invited to check participation scores with me after every class.
+You are invited to check participation scores with me after every session.
 You are also encouraged to inquire about your overall participation points during office hours, if you ever suspect that the class record may be in error.